okynas/NodeJS-Automation/README.md

 Make it easier to prepare the project, by writing a few simple words.

-**NB: Recomended using ubuntu-terminal on windows og to use mac/linux pc for easiest installation.**
+**NB: Recomended using ubuntu-terminal on windows or to use mac/linux pc for easiest installation.**

 #### See EXAMPLE.sh for understanding on how to edit linuxMacos.sh